re4/LibreCode/README.md

 - **100% local AI** -- your code never leaves your machine.
 Runs against any Ollama model you have installed.
 - **Truly cross-platform** -- native Avalonia UI, not a web wrapper.
 Starts fast, stays fast.
-- **Built for hackers** -- ships with a full .NET reversing toolkit (decompiler, IL viewer, hex editor, PE inspector) alongside a modern code editor.
+- **Built for hackers** -- ships with .NET and WASM reversing toolkits (decompiler, IL/WAT disassembly, hex editor, PE inspector, step-through debuggers, live CDP debugging) alongside a modern code editor.
 - **No telemetry, no accounts, no subscriptions.**

 ---